 - 1 teaspoon vanilla extract

 - 6 ounces semi-sweet chocolate for melting (chips or chopped)

 - Using an electric mixer combine almond butter and butter until smooth.

 - Continue to mix, gradually adding in powdered sugar and vanilla extract until fully incorporated.

 - Using 2 teaspoonfuls, form balls and place on lined baking sheet.
 Cover and refrigerate for at least 20 minutes.

 - Melt chocolate according to package instructions.

 - Dip almond butter balls one at a time into melted chocolate, allowing excess to drip off.
 Place on waxed paper lined baking sheet.
-Optional, place a slivered almond on top of each ball.
+Optional, place a sliced almond on top of each ball.
 Allow chocolate to firm up.
 To quicken process, place in refrigerate.
 Store firmed up ball in airtight containers in the refrigerator until ready to serve.

 Prep time does not include total chill time.

 *Mix the almond butter thoroughly before measuring it.